This healthier version of Beef Stroganoff is made easy in one pot and packed with extra veggies for a nutritious twist on a classic dish.

 Recipe Tips and variations

-You’ll love this!
-It’s super easy and totally customizable and just perfect for meal prep.
-Here are some ways to make it your own!
+This one-pot beef stroganoff is super easy, totally customizable, and perfect for meal prep.
+Here are some ways to make it your own:

-- Use lean ground beef: Opt for extra-lean ground beef or ground turkey for a lighter version.
+- Go lean: Use extra-lean ground beef or swap in ground turkey for a lighter version.

-- Donโt overcook the pasta: Since everything cooks in one pot, check the pasta early to avoid mushiness.
+- Watch the pasta: Since everything cooks in one pot, check the noodles a bit early to prevent them from getting mushy.

-- Make it extra creamy: Stir in a little Greek yogurt or light cream cheese at the end for an ultra-creamy texture.
+- Extra creamy: Stir in a spoonful of Greek yogurt or light cream cheese at the end for an indulgent, creamy finish.

-- Go low-carb: Replace pasta with zucchini noodles, cauliflower rice, or spaghetti squash for a keto-friendly option.
+- Make it low-carb: Replace pasta with zucchini noodles, cauliflower rice, or spaghetti squash for a keto-friendly option.

 - Use your slow cooker: Follow the instructions for this Crockpot Beef Stroganoff recipe.